dwayhs/dash-plan/README.md

-# DGanttViewer
+# Dash Plan

 > WORK IN PROGRESS

-Simple Gantt Viewer.
+A minimal Gantt Viewer.

 ## Installation